 The beautiful Sunken Garden was planted in 1908, transforming part of the gardens previously occupied by potting sheds into a tranquil ornamental garden of classical proportions.
 It was modelled on a similar garden at Hampton Court Palace and celebrated a style of gardening seen in the 18th century.

 The garden is terraced with paving and ornamental flower beds, surrounding an ornamental pond with fountains formed from reused 18th century water cisterns retrieved from the palace.

 Today, the garden continues the tradition of rotational flower displays in the spring and summer.
 Vibrant colours and exotic planting are on display from April to October when the garden is looking its best.
 In the spring, tulips, wallflowers and pansies bloom while in the summer months geraniums, cannas, begonias and many more provide the vivid colour.

-An arched arbour of red-twigged lime, the walk surrounds the sunken garden with arched viewpoints equally spaced along the sides.
-In the summer this shady tunnel provides the perfect place to view the bright colours in the Sunken Garden to the north or the re-landscaped gardens to the south.
+An arched arbour of red-twigged lime, the walk surrounds the Sunken Garden with arched viewpoints equally spaced along the sides.
+In the summer, this shady tunnel provides the perfect place to view the bright colours in the Sunken Garden to the north or the re-landscaped gardens to the south.

-The trees have been coppiced or stooled, meaning that they have been cut back to the ground.
+The trees have been coppiced, or stooled, meaning that they have been cut back to the ground.
 This preserves the original tree stock and allows new stems to be trained over the new framework of the bower.